Unstructured-IO/unstructured/README.md

 with open("example-docs/fake-text.txt", "r") as f: text = f.read()
 elements = partition_text(text=text)

-content = ["This is a test document to use for unit tests.",
-            "Important points:",
-            "   - Hamburgers are delicious",
-            "   - Dogs are the best",
-            "   - I love fuzzy blankets"]
-elements = partition_text(file_content=content)
 ```

 The `elements` output will look like the following: